kcodedev/mkdocs/docs/AL/13-data-representation/file-org-access.md

-# 📂 File Organisation, Access Methods, and Hashing
+# 📂 File Organisation, Access Methods

 Understanding **how files are stored and accessed** is critical when designing efficient software systems.
 Let's explore different **file organisation methods**, **access methods**, and **hashing algorithms**.